 - We start the tour at the beginning of the medieval Royal Route by the Barbican and St. Florian's Gate, where you'll try a typical Cracovian snack: a salted bagel.

-- At our next stop, we'll taste a favorite Polish appetizer of herrings in oil with onion, served with a shot of Bison Grass Vodka.
+- We head towards the biggest medieval main square in Europe and to our next stop, famous local pub, where we'll taste a favorite Polish appetizer of herrings in oil with onion or herring tartare (depending on availability) served with a shot of Bison Grass Vodka.

 - We'll conclude our tour in one of the most picturesque places in the city, Wawel Hill.
-Here we'll try the famous Polish Pope's cream cake.
+Here we'll try the famous Polish Pope's cream cake or traditional Polish apple pie with a glass of famous Polish lager beer.

 - And yes!
 Our delicious Secret Dish will be waiting for you in a secret place.